-Honestly, I'd put this protein brownie recipe right up there next to my chocolate protein mug cake as my top favorite chocolatey protein desserts.
+Honestly, I'd put this protein brownie recipe right up there next to my chocolate protein mug cake as my top favorite chocolate protein powder dessert.

 With just 8 simple ingredients on the list, you can usually find everything you need to make this protein brownies recipe in your pantry or your nearest supermarket.

 And don't be afraid to stock up - I usually find myself making a double or triple batch and keeping extras in the freezer for a quick craving fix.